Han Cong: Age controversy

 In February 2011, a group of Chinese skaters' ages became the subject of controversy as their birth dates published on the Chinese Skating Association's website did not match the ones listed on their bio pages in the ISU website.
-The controversy prompted a search for more discrepancies among Chinese figure skaters' dates of births.
+The controversy prompted a search for more discrepancies among Chinese figure skaters' dates of birth.
 According to news articles published in February 2011, Han Cong was written up as being born in March 1989 on the Chinese federation's website, although his birthdate on the ISU website was 6 August 1992.
-His partner Sui Wenjing's birthday was listed as July 18, 1995 on ISU's website, but the Chinese website suggested that she was born on May 7, 1997.
+His partner Sui Wenjing's birthday was listed as July 18, 1995, on ISU's website, but the Chinese website suggested that she was born on May 7, 1997.
 Officials from the State General Administration of Sports held a press conference where they attributed the discrepancies to erroneous information provided by the Chinese website.